Panchagnulakrishnacharan2703/Authentication_using_JWT/README.md

 # FastAPI JWT Authentication

-This is an example of a FastAPI application that uses JSON Web Tokens (JWT) for authentication.
+This is a FastAPI application that uses JSON Web Tokens (JWT) for authentication.
 The application includes user registration, login, and data retrieval functionality.

 ## Directory Structure
 `````
-Autehtication/
+Authentication/
-    Database/
+├── JWT/
-        └── database.py             # Logic for connecting and interacting with the database.
+│   ├── jwt_bearer.py           # Handles JWT token extraction and validation from requests.
-    JWT/
+│   └── jwt_handler.py          # Contains logic for creating and manipulating JWT tokens.
-        ├── jwt_bearer.py           # Handles JWT token extraction and validation from requests.
+├── models/
-        └── jwt_handler.py          # Contains logic for creating and manipulating JWT tokens.
+│   └── model.py                # Defines the structure of your database entities.
-    models/
+├── Database/
-        └── model.py                # Defines the structure of your database entities.
+│   └── database.py             # Logic for connecting and interacting with the database.

-    main.py                         # The main entry point for your application.
+├── main.py                     # The main entry point for your application.
-    docker-compose.yaml             # Configuration file for Docker Compose.
+├── docker-compose.yaml         # Configuration file for Docker Compose.
-    Dockerfile                      # Defines how to build the Docker image.
+├── Dockerfile                  # Defines how to build the Docker image.
-    requirements.txt                # Text file listing project dependencies.
+└── requirements.txt            # Text file listing project dependencies.
 `````

 ## Features